Roosevelt Park Outpost- Program Specialist

 - Maintain a clean and safe environment of assigned program area(s).

-- Monitor and evaluate programs in conjunction with the Site Director.
+- Monitor and evaluate programs in conjunction with the Site Supervisor.

 - Participate in scheduled staff meetings and trainings.